Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Supplementary Methods

 The joint (28 mm length) connecting adjacent modules in our system provides one degree of freedom rotation, with the axis of rotation perpendicular to the ground surface.
 We 3D printed joints with PLA material.
 Each joint allows a full range of 180 degrees of rotation, from $-90$ to $+90$ degrees, with the neutral position at $0$ degrees where the two links align.
 The joints are secured to the cases with two screws that connect directly to the heat insets, facilitating easy rearrangement and replacement.

 The cables are the component that drives the movement of the robophysical model.
 To achieve this, we utilized nonelastic fishing lines (Rikimura) that boast high tensile strength of up to $180$ pounds and demonstrate negligible deformation and shape memory upon stretching.
-To control the contraction and relaxation of the cables, we employed pulleys (15-mm diameter) that were 3D printed using PLA material and attached to each rotational shaft of the servo motor.
-One end of each cable was fixed to the pulley, while the rest was tightly wound around it.
+To control the shortening and lengthening of the cables, we employed pulleys (9.5-mm diameter) that were 3D printed using PLA material and attached to each rotational shaft of the servo motor.
+One end of each cable was fixed to the pulley, whereas the rest was tightly wound around it.
 This configuration allows the length of the cable to vary proportionally with the rotation angle of the pulley, which can be accurately controlled by the servo motor.
 The other end of each cable was threaded through a small guiding hole on the edge of the case and attached to the other case linked by the joint.
 For each joint, two cables were present on either side, controlling the full range of motion of the joint.
-A cable contracts when it is taut and under tension, while it relaxes when it is slack and has no tension.
+A cable shortens when it is taut and under tension, whereas it lengthens when it is slack and has no tension.

 Our robophysical model was controlled using code developed with the Dynamixel SDK library and programmed in MATLAB.
 Control signals were transmitted to the robophysical model from a PC via U2D2 (ROBOTIS).
 We powered the motors using a DC power supply (HY3050EX) with a voltage setting of 11.1 V. As the servo motors were connected in a daisy chain configuration for both power and communication, we connected the U2D2 and power supply to the last motor in the series.